justinewells/.NET-DUCO-miner/README.md

 # .NET-DUCO-miner
-Simple .NET coded DUCO miner.
-First try coding a working program.
+Simple .NET DUCO miner.
+First try of make a working console application.
 May need a lot of improvements, but at least it works.

-Usage:
-Open and write your username.
+Usage: Open and write your username.